jschmacht/tax2peptide/README.md

 ## Getting Started

 Tax2Peptide is a python3 command line tool.
-It can be installed as pypi-package or as conda-package.
+It can be installed as pypi-package.

 ### Prerequisites